 I go home and measure it — 5/8 in.

 I go back and buy a 5/8 in. spark plug wrench.
 I go home.

 This time, I go to Home Depot instead (Home Depot and Pepboys are both about a mile from my house, so it's not a long trip) but cannot find a spark plug wrench.
-I ask the clerk and he points me back to the aisle I just spent 10 minutes in looking for one.
+I ask the clerk and he points me back to the aisle I just spent ten minutes in looking for one.
 I still can't find it.

 Frustrated, I go home and jump online.
-Home Depot does in fact carry a cheap 3-size combo spark plug wrench and AT THE STORE I WAS JUST AT!
-So I order one and an hour later it's ready to pick up.
+Home Depot does in fact carry a cheap three-size combo spark plug wrench and AT THE STORE I WAS JUST AT!
+So, I order one and an hour later it's ready to pick up.